-In consequence, we have no disclosures to make in relation to greenhouse gas emissions and therefore this report does not contain information of the kind mentioned in the Companies Act 2006 s414C (7)(b)(i).
+In consequence, we have no disclosures to make in relation to greenhouse gas emissions and therefore this report does not contain information of the kind mentioned in the Companies Act $2006 \pm 414 \text{ C}$ (7)(b)(i).

 However, when we undertake new developments or major schemes of refurbishment we strive to achieve the highest environmental standards consistent with the nature of the building and the scheme being undertaken.
-For example the Africa House scheme which was completed during the year achieved a BREEAM excellent rating and included environmental features such as a bio-mass boiler, rainwater harvesting, bio-diverse planting and facilities to encourage cycling to work.
+For example Africa House, our most recently completed major scheme, achieved a BREEAM excellent rating and included environmental features such as a bio-mass boiler, rainwater harvesting, bio-diverse planting and facilities to encourage cycling to work.